ujam EDEN - EDM, House & Techno Drums

 • Surgical Precision With Natural Sound

-The natural phase mode preserves transient accuracy while the linear phase mode prevents phase distortion when you need it.
+The natural phase mode preserves transient accuracy, while the linear phase mode prevents phase distortion when needed.
 I noticed that switching between these modes dramatically affects how drums and bass interact, especially when you’re making steep cuts or boosts.
-What I like about having both options is that you can match the processing type to the material instead of accepting compromise.
+What I like about having both options is that you can match the processing type to the material, rather than settling for a compromise.

 • Match EQ Feature

-When it comes to spectrum matching function, it analyzes a reference track and suggests EQ adjustments to get your mix closer to that tonal balance.
+The spectrum-matching function analyzes a reference track and suggests EQ adjustments to bring your mix closer to that tonal balance.
 I realized that this isn’t about copying someone else’s sound exactly, but rather understanding where your mix differs from professional references.

 • Mid-Side Processing Per Band

-The ability to see mid and side spectrum separately helps you make informed decisions about stereo imaging.
+The ability to view the mid and side spectra separately helps you make informed decisions about stereo imaging.
 Maybe the most practical use I’ve found is cutting low frequencies only from the sides, which tightens bass while maintaining stereo width in the higher frequencies.
 You know, this kind of targeted control just isn’t possible with standard stereo EQ processing.

 • Piano Roll Frequency Display